compsoc-edinburgh/website/_pages/sigs.md

 ---
 permalink: /special-interest-groups
-short-title: "SIGs"
+longtitle: "Special Interest Groups"
-title: "Special Interest Groups"
+title: "SIGs"
 ---

 Are you and your friends interested in a particular field of Informatics?
 Start a SIG!